guysqr/release-machine/README.md

 ![alt text](stepfunctions_graph.svg 'Successful Execution')

 > Note that this version does not attempt any rollbacks or pipeline execution cancellations when something fails.

+### Triggering the Release Machine

+At the time of writing, only a few event types can be used to trigger Step Functions:

+- Schedule
+- CloudWatchEvent
+- EventBridgeRule
+- Api

+To use a trigger based on S3, object level events need to be delivered into CloudTrail.
+If you don't do this step, dropping the manifest file in the bucket will not create the CloudWatch event we are listening for.

+Release Machine can be triggered by an API Gateway endpoint as well.
+To enable that, uncomment the relevant Event definition in the ReleaseStateMachine definition in the `template.yaml` file and do a `sam build` then `sam deploy` and then call the API via the console, making sure to send `release-manifest.json` as the POST payload.

 ## Project structure